Gender roles in non-heterosexual communities: Feminine gender roles

-Pre-Stonewall "closet" culture accepted homosexuality as effeminate behaviour, and thus emphasised camp, drag, and swish behaviour, including an interest in fashion and decorating.
-Masculine gay men were marginalised and formed their own communities, such as the leather subculture and bear subculture, and wore clothes such as sailor uniforms that were commonly associated with working-class people.
-Post-Stonewall, "clone culture" became dominant and effeminacy is now marginalised.
+Pre-Stonewall "closet" culture accepted homosexuality as effeminate behavior, and thus emphasized camp, drag, and swish behavior, including an interest in fashion and decorating.
+Masculine gay men were marginalized and formed their own communities, such as the leather subculture and bear subculture, and wore clothes such as sailor uniforms that were commonly associated with working-class people.
+Post-Stonewall, "clone culture" became dominant and effeminacy is now marginalized.
 This is evident in a definite preference shown in personal ads for masculine-behaving men.
 Sheila Jeffreys termed this the butch shift of the 1970s, described it as having been inspired by the success of the gay liberation movement, and saw it as being exemplified in the Village People dance music group.

 The avoidance of effeminacy by men, including gay ones, has been linked to possible impedance of personal and public health.
-Regarding HIV/AIDS, masculine behaviour was stereotyped as being unconcerned about safe sex practices while engaging in promiscuous sexual behaviour.
+Regarding HIV/AIDS, masculine behavior was stereotyped as being unconcerned about safe sex practices while engaging in promiscuous sexual behavior.
 Early reports from New York City indicated more women had been tested for HIV/AIDS at their own behest than men.

 David Halperin compares "universalising" and "minoritising" notions of gender deviance.
 He says, "'Softness' either may represent the specter of potential gender failure that haunts all normative masculinity, an ever-present threat to the masculinity of every man, or it may represent the disfiguring peculiarity of a small class of deviant individuals."
 The term "effeminaphobia" was coined to describe strong anti-effeminacy.
-In 1995, J. Michael Bailey coined the similar term, "femiphobia", to describe the ambivalence gay men and culture have about effeminate behaviour.
+In 1995, J. Michael Bailey coined the similar term, "femiphobia", to describe the ambivalence gay men and culture have about effeminate behavior.
 Gay author Tim Bergling also coined the term "sissyphobia" in his work Sissyphobia: Gay Men and Effeminate Behavior.